-Back pain can come from many of the muscles in the back.
-Aside from pain, there are other reasons to perform back stretches and exercises: strengthening and injury prevention.
-The muscle that is in charge of helping the movement between vertebrae is called the intertransversarii muscle, while the one that facilitates the whole spine’s movement is the multifidus spinae.
-In the upper back, the trapezius muscle runs between the neck, anterior chain, the thoracic vertebra, and the shoulders.
-Making a triangle from the shoulder to the hip is the latissimus dorsi.1
+In order to recover from almost any type of injury, to strengthen the body, or even to prevent back pain, it is important to know how to properly and safely perform back stretches and exercises.
+Back pain can come from injuries or conditions that have arisen in many of the muscles in the back.
+Aside from pain, there are other reasons to perform back stretches and exercises.
+These include such benefits as strengthening the body and injury prevention.
+The muscle that is in charge of helping instigate the movement between vertebrae is called the intertransversarii muscle.
+While the one that facilitates the whole spine’s movement is the multifidus spinae.
+Located in the upper back, the trapezius muscle runs between the neck, anterior chain, the thoracic vertebra, and the shoulders.
+Forming the shape of a triangle from the shoulder to the hip is the latissimus dorsi.1

 Back Stretches and Exercises

 There are many other types of exercises and stretches that people can perform, no matter what their fitness level is.
-Each person needs to find the exercises that they are able to do, using proper posture and form, so that injuries are prevented.
-From planks to bird-dog, to cat camel and leg raises, to other yoga positions, such as downward-facing dog (and more), there are stretches for each person.4 Many exercises can be performed without extra equipment, and others might use barbells, free weights, straps, exercise balls, bars, or other devices.
+Each person needs to find the exercises that they are able to do, both safely and while using proper posture and form.
+This is to prevent injuries.
+Doing these stretches and exercises improperly might not only lead to injury but it is also not very effective in treatment, recovery, and strengthening.
+From planks to bird-dog, to cat camel and leg raises, to other yoga positions, such as downward-facing dog (and more), there are stretches for each person and in almost any physical condition.4 Many exercises can be performed both with and without the use of extra equipment, and those that do use additional equipment might include barbells, free weights, straps, exercise balls, bars, or other devices.
 Cost and fitness level need not be an obstacle.